ub3rsick/ub3rsick.github.io/_posts/2017-07-27-slae-x86-assignment-1-shell-bind-tcp-shellcode.md

 you have used in your GitHub account.

 <!-- more -->

+The source code of all the files I have written for completing the assignments are available in my [GitHub](https://github.com/ub3rsick/SLAE-x86-Assignments) account.

 ### Assignment \#1: Shell Bind TCP Shellcode (Linux/x86)

 The following are the criteria: